wavefrontHQ/docs/pages/doc/access.md

 ### Recover a Permanently Deleted Dashboard

-A permanently deleted dashboard or alert does not show in the trash and will be inaccessible to all users, including the Super Admin.
+A permanently deleted dashboard does not show in the trash and becomes inaccessible to all users, including the Super Admin.
 As a Super Admin, you can attempt to restore the dashboard by using the Wavefront API.

 1. Log in as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **API Documentation**.